Launching a new membership site can feel a lot like the first day at a new school or job.

 A content plan is exactly what it sounds like: a framework for what kind of content you should create (such as blog posts, infographics, and social posts), when you should create it, and how you should distribute it.

-You can do content marketing without a plan, but like most things in life, the more documented your strategy, the better your results.
+You can do content marketing without a plan, but like most things in life, the more documented your strategy, the better your results, particularly if you want to monetize your blog audience in the future.

 Which is probably why 40% of business-to-consumer marketers have a documented strategy and 23% plan to create one.